eoinkelly/notes/elasticsearch/elasticsearch.md

 > may not want to waste an entire shard for a collection of only a few thousand
 > documents.

-TODO: what is this about? how does a collection "use up" a primary shard

 it seems in the examples they use `_doc` for the type e.g. `users/_doc` and `products/_doc` _doc is the "default type of an index in 6+

-#### ES6 and earlier

 Create an index with a named mapping.
 This syntax only works in ES6 and older.
 ES7 only allows one type per index and the default type name is `_doc`
 ```js